Villages

 Crossglen

-Crossglen is the humble beginning of your adventure - a small agricultural village where the protagonist and their family live.
+Crossglen is the humble beginning of your adventure—a small agricultural village where the protagonist and their family live.
 This peaceful farming community serves as the tutorial area where players learn basic game mechanics.
-Key NPCs include Mikhail (father), Mara (at town hall), Leta (missing husband quest), and various farmers.
-The village faces typical rural problems like rat infestations and missing persons.
+Key NPCs include Mikhail (father), Mara (at the town hall), Leta (missing husband quest), and various farmers.
+The village faces typical rural problems, such as rat infestations and missing persons.

 Fallhaven

-Fallhaven is the first major settlement players encounter - a bustling town that serves as the commercial hub for the starting region.
-The town has a more complex social structure with both legitimate businesses and criminal elements.
+Fallhaven is the first significant settlement players encounter - a bustling town that serves as the commercial hub for the starting region.
+The city has a more complex social structure with both legitimate businesses and criminal elements.
 Notable locations include the derelict houses, stables, and multiple taverns where adventurers gather.

 Loneford

 Loneford is notable for suffering from a mysterious illness that affects many residents.
-The "Flows Through the Veins" quest deals with the mysterious sickness plaguing the town's inhabitants.
+The "Flows Through the Veins" quest concerns the mysterious illness plaguing the town's inhabitants.

 Remgard